 Surface roughness is characterized by up to 6 parameters.
 The following two are generally considered the most relevant:

 - Ra, the average surface roughness measured over a length of 40 mm

 Ionbond trade name for AlCrN coatings for cutting tools

 Ionbond trade name for TiSiN coatings for cutting tools

 Ionbond trade name for AlTiN coatings for cutting tools

 Ionbond trade name for multi purpose cutting tool coatings and coatings for forming and moulding operations

-Ionbond trade name for CVD coatings and CVD equipment
+Ionbond trade name for CVD coatings

 Ionbond trade name for decorative PVD coatings

 Ionbond trade name for coatings for mechanical components